Continued from Tarzan: Johnny Weissmuller (1).

 - Allene Gates (1948-1962) – Gates was a golfer and a non-swimmer half Johnny’s age.
 According to Tarzan, My Father, she was Johnny’s best wife and became the mother that Johnny Jr. always wanted.
 They married at the Donner Trail Ranch near Reno immediately following Johnny’s divorce from wife No. 3 (above).
 They separated officially on July 28, 1961 when Johnny moved out of their Lorenzo Dr. home, before their divorce in 1962.

-- Maria Gertrude Baumann (1963 until Weissmuller’s death in 1984) – German by birth, Baumann was probably born in Berlin (according to German media), but she had a great-nephew named Franz Baumann in Waldkirchen, Bavaria (near Passau).
+- Maria Gertrude Baumann (1963 until Weissmuller’s death in 1984; full name: Maria Brock Mandell Baumann) – German by birth, Baumann may have been born in Berlin (according to German media), but she had a great-nephew named Franz Baumann in Waldkirchen, Bavaria (near Passau).
 She and Johnny were living in Acapulco when he died.
 Twenty years later, in 2004, she was buried beside Johnny in the Valley of Light Cemetery in Acapulco.
 This was Johnny’s longest-lasting marriage.
 See Tarzan in Acapulco for more.

 Note: There is no record of Weissmuller ever being married to Camille Louier/Lanier, often listed as his first wife.

 Tarzan’s European Travels